qilingframework/rtfd.io/docs/hijack.md

 ### ql.patch()

-- Pathch a binary or patch a lib from that load by the binary
+- Patching a binary or patching a lib loaded by the binary

 ```python
 ql.patch(0x0000000000000575, b'qiling\x00', file_name = b'libpatch_test.so')